Digital Banking

 AMLYZE and Plumery announce strategic partnership to revolutionise digital banking solutions

-AMLYZE, a leading RegTech specialising in anti-financial crime solutions for FinTechs, banks, and crypto businesses, and Plumery, a 3rd generation digital banking solution provider, have formed a partnership.
+AMLYZE, focusing on anti-financial crime solutions for FinTechs, banks, and crypto businesses, and Plumery, digital banking platform, have formed a partnership.

 Built for change: understanding MACH architecture in digital banking